 Noise Cancelling Headphones

-No joke, these are life savers.
-There are so many out there at different price points to match your budget.
-You are going to get absorbed into learning, projects and so forth and getting distracted can be easy.
-Each time your attention is broken it takes time to get back to where you were.
-Put your phone away, throw on some comfortable noise canceling headphones and get lost in your work.
+No joke, these are lifesavers.
+There are so many at different price points to match your budget.
+You will get absorbed into learning, projects, and so forth, and getting distracted can be easy.
+Unfortunately, each time your attention is broken, it takes time to return to where you were.
+So put your phone away, throw on some comfortable noise-canceling headphones, and get lost in your work.
 The feeling you’ll get after realizing it’s been two hours but you figured it out is addicting.

 Get a Mentor

-You’ve probably heard this before and it’s as applicable here as it is for getting a mentor when starting a business.
-Reading articles will help with getting ideas, definitions, tricks and so on but inevitable you’re going to run into questions that search engines will have a hard time answering.
-Having someone who can help you in these moments will save you time and frustration.
-A mentor can also help you create a learning plan specific to your goals, answer questions, execution strategy and validate your ideas.
+You’ve probably heard this before, and it’s as applicable here as it is for getting a mentor when starting a business.
+Reading articles will help with getting ideas, definitions, tricks, and so on, but inevitable, you’re going to run into questions that search engines will have a hard time answering.
+Someone who can help you in these moments will save you time and frustration.
+A mentor can also help you create a learning plan specific to your goals, answer questions, execution strategy, and validate your ideas.

 Curiosity, Persistence, and Confidence

-Perhaps a little fluffy but remember that while you’re learning SEO, it was another skillset or ability that led you to learning SEO.
-Either you or someone else is confident in your ability to learn and apply SEO concepts.
+Perhaps a little fluffy, but remember that while you’re learning SEO, another skill set or ability led you to learn SEO.
+As a result, you or someone else is confident in your ability to learn and apply SEO concepts.
 So, when it’s hard, don’t get discouraged.
-Be confident in yourself that with persistence, you will find an answer.
+Instead, be confident that you will find an answer with persistence.
 And when you find a question, go down that rabbit hole.
-It may be more time-consuming in the short term but the long-term payoff is worth it.
+It may be more time-consuming in the short term, but the long-term payoff is worth it.

-As you’re doing SEO, tie your efforts back to the questions how and why it matters.
-How will this effort impact the website or page and why do I want that to happen?
-How will fix broken links for my website help?
-Well, there will be no longer be dead ends on my page.
-This means better user experience and with SEO, user experience matters.
+As you’re doing SEO, tie your efforts back to the questions of how and why it matters.
+How will this effort impact the website or page, and why do I want that to happen?
+How will I fix broken links for my website help?
+Well, there will no longer be dead ends on my page.
+This means better user experience, and with SEO, user experience matters.
 This overly simplified example shows how action impacts the site and the payoff.
-There are so many connections to how and why it matters so remembering to answer that will help you do SEO that is not just good for Google but for your site visitors.
+There are so many connections to how and why it matters, so remembering to answer will help you do SEO that is good for not just Google but your site visitors.

 These industry-specific and universal tips and tricks have been huge for me while beginning my SEO adventure.
 Knowing how to learn is just as important as what you’re learning.
-Hopefully some, all, or at least one will help you in your learning inside and outside of SEO!
+Hopefully, some, all, or at least one will help you learn inside and outside SEO!
 Happy optimizing!

-Sam White, MBA is a senior account manager and search engine optimizer for New Dimension, a digital marketing agency located in San Diego, CA. Over his career, he has worked in Hong Kong, Malaysia, Switzerland, Turkey, and the US on initiatives including both education and marketing.
+Sam White, MBA, is a senior account manager and search engine optimizer for New Dimension, a San Diego, CA, digital marketing agency.
+Over his career, he has worked in Hong Kong, Malaysia, Switzerland, Turkey, and the US on educational and marketing initiatives.
 He focuses his efforts on turning complex ideas into actionable and measurable steps.